lamide-xxx/cisco-rest-api-fundamentals-workshop/README.md

  --data '{"toPersonEmail":"someone@example.com", "text":"Hi from <Your Name>"}'
 ```

-The response looks like the example below:
+The response looks like the example below,This JSON response contains key-value pairs to show the data.
+It shows when the request was created, provides a trackable ID, shows the email address for the `toPersonEmail` the message was sent to, the text of the message, and the ID of the person who sent the message, `PersonEmail`.
 ```
 {
    "id":"Y2l...mNh",